bharnett/Infringer/README.md

 =========

 This is a Python 3 & Cherrypy program to manage and retrieve TV & movie information of web sites.
 It uses the following Python libraries so make sure you install those first before attempting to run the program!
-It isn't much good with jdownloader2 and its .crawljob file processing ability.
+It isn't much good with <a href="http://board.jdownloader.org/showthread.php?t=54725">JDownloader2 and its .crawljob file processing ability.
+Make sure you set up the folder watch and auto-confirm settings for full automation.
 <ul>
 <li>Cherrypy</li>
 <li>Mako</li>